 1. Support Black-Owned Businesses

-I have to admit that I haven’t always done this and living in a city where there are only 6% of “us” here makes it a tad difficult to do.
+I have to admit that I haven’t always done this, and living in a city where there are only 6% of “us” here makes it a tad difficult to do.
 However, there is also this mentality that products made by people of color are inferior compared to those who aren’t.
 That couldn’t be further from the truth.
-When we support black-owned businesses, we not only help people like ourselves but we’re helping our community as well.
+When we support black-owned businesses, we not only help people like ourselves but our community as well.
 There are many black-owned companies online, but you can also find them in your area as well.
 If you’re unsure of where to look, there are a few apps that can help you.
 My favorite three being, Official Black Wall Street, Where U Came From, and Black Nation.

 2. Purchase Black Literature

 I don’t just mean literature about people of color, but literature written by people of color, both fiction and non-fiction.
 I’ve noticed that we very rarely see a black author on the Times Bestseller list, but that doesn’t mean that our work isn’t just as well written or just as entertaining.
-If you’re having a hard time figuring out a few black authors to read, or would even prefer to have a few in constant rotation, how about subscribing to black book club.
-Currently, for adults, there are Noir Reads while you can sign up for the Just Like Me Book Box subscription for your kids.
+If you’re having a hard time figuring out a few black authors to read, or would even prefer to have a few in constant rotation, how about subscribing to the black book club?
+Currently, for adults, there are Noir Reads, while you can sign up for the Just Like Me Book Box subscription for your kids.
 Challenge yourself to read at least one black-authored book a month this year.

 3. Support Black Art/Artists